noob6t5/daily_conti/README.md

 This Python script automates random contributions to a GitHub repository.
 It makes random changes to files within the repository, simulating activity that could be beneficial for maintaining an active GitHub profile.

+# Insp

+i developed this because some1 was mocking me by comparing his & mine contributions in our workspace . i checked his profile and it was kinda SUS..

 <img src="https://github.com/user-attachments/assets/0f706ddb-96f2-4e36-9e87-794634f0e094" alt="random" width="150" height="200">